Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 By the time I get upstairs for bed, ‘Gator is sound asleep.
 I tuck in with him and he pulls me close with an arm around my chest.
 He hasn’t told me about his progress with the twins.
 I know it’s all good.
 All my friends are happy.
 I fall asleep quickly.
 I wake up alone at dawn, sure that ‘Gator will soon be up to take me milking.
 Ol’ Bessie is the only one who loves me exclusively, at least now that Seamus is gone.
 Our hearts grow large but seldom stay true to just one.
 I allow myself a few tears for sending Jace away.
 I want to blame Jack for being so possessive.
 Maybe he’s just being normal, a concept foreign to me.

-I tell Dr. Kam that week about missing Jace.
+I speak with Dr. Kam that week about missing Jace.

 “You were the one to suggest he go to Tommy’s.”